 If the investment in Finnish real property is made indirectly, the income will first be taxed at the level of the MREC or REC, subject to the general corporate income tax rate of 20%.
 Therefore, in disposals by a Finnish entity, the capital gains are subject to income tax at a rate of 20%.
 It is to be noted that when the investment is made through a REC, the REC receives the rental income and shall be taxed on that.
-For an MREC, however, the rental income is paid to the shareholder(s) of the MREC, and the MREC charges maintenance and financing fees to its shareholders, which are taxable income for the MREC and a deductible expense for the shareholder..
-In general, the amount of maintenance fees and financing charges is determined so that it corresponds to the MREC's expenses, the MREC's taxable income amounts to (approximately) zero.
-Accordingly, the profit from the rental activities being taxed only at the level of the shareholders in accordance with the rules described above.
+For an MREC, however, the rental income is paid to the shareholder(s) of the MREC, and the MREC charges maintenance and financing fees to its shareholders, which are taxable income for the MREC and a deductible expense for the shareholder up to the amount equal to the costs and annual tax depreciations of the MREC.
+As the amount of maintenance fees and financing charges is determined so that it corresponds to the MREC's expenses, the MREC's taxable income amounts to (approximately) zero, the profit from the rental activities being taxed only at the level of the shareholders in accordance with the rules described above.

 Any profit distributed by an REC or MREC to its shareholders is taxed in accordance with tax rules applicable to dividend distributions.
-Cross-border dividends may be subject to Finnish withholding tax at the rate of 30% for individual shareholders and 20% for corporate shareholders; however, subject to applicable EU-based legislation and tax treaty stipulations, lower rates or even an exemption may apply.
-For nominee registered shares the withholding tax rate can be 35 %.

-If the shares in an MREC or REC are sold, capital gains are, in general, subject to income tax.
+Crossborder dividends may be subject to Finnish withholding tax at the rate of 30% for individual shareholders and 20% for corporate shareholders; however, subject to applicable EU-based legislation and tax treaty stipulations, lower rates or even an exemption may apply.
+If the shares in an MREC or REC are sold, capital gains are subject to income tax.

-From the beginning of 2019, interest deduction limitation rules applies also to real estate holdings.
+From the beginning of 2019, interest barrier rules applies also to real estate holdings.
 According to new legislation net interest expense is always tax deductible up to EUR500,000 or up to an amount equal to 25% of taxable EBITD.
 If interest is paid only to non-related parties, net interest up to EUR3 million is tax deductible.
-These thresholds are calculated on a company level independently.
+These thresholds are calculated on a company level independently and thus the obvious tax planning measure is to split the net interest expense between multiple companies.